-There are three ways to earn a degree in economics at UM: the Bachelor of Business Administration with a major in economics, the Bachelor of Arts in economics, and the new Bachelor of Science in economics, designed for students desiring a more technical and mathematical approach to economics in preparation for a Ph.D. in economics.
+There are two ways to earn a degree in economics at UM.
+The Bachelor of Arts in Economics has a social science perspective on the questions of economics, and the Bachelor of Science in Economics is designed for students desiring a more technical and mathematical approach to economics.
+There are two optional emphases are financial economics and law & economics.

-Why is the University of Mississippi a good place to study economics?
+Why is UM a good place to study economics?

-There are 12 faculty in economics, with areas of specialization that include applied microeconomics, monetary theory, game theory, health economics, public finance, economic history, managerial finance, labor economics, and econometrics.
+The economics faculty have areas of specialization that include applied microeconomics, monetary theory, game theory, health economics, public finance, economic history, managerial finance, labor economics, and econometrics.

 The Mississippi Experimental Research Laboratory (MERLab), is a research facility used by faculty and students to conduct a wide variety of economics research, including research in experimental economics, econometrics, and microeconomics.
 For example, recent undergraduates have used the MERLab for experiments on topics such as school choice, risk analysis, and game theory.
 It is also used as part of Econ 324 Experimental Economics.